Levminer/authme/README.md

 -   For detailed instructions check out the: [Docs](https://docs.authme.levminer.com/#/import?id=import)
 -   If you just want to test the app download this sample import file, unzip it, and import it to Authme: [Download](https://github.com/Levminer/authme/blob/main/sample/authme_import_sample.zip?raw=true)

-#### Getting started

--   Currently you can import codes to Authme two ways:

-1. From Google Authenticator: (Example: Import all of your saved QR codes from your Google Authenticator app.)
+## Importing

-1. From stand alone QR codes: (Example: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.)
+-   From QR codes: You screenshot all the QR codes from your favourite websites, and import all of them to Authme

-#### How to import

--   If you are importing from Google Authenticator you have to install: [Python](https://www.python.org/downloads/)

-1. For non technical people: Instructions in the app.
-1. For technical people: Check out this: [README](https://github.com/Levminer/authme/blob/main/extract/README.md)
+-   From Google Authenticator: Import all of your saved QR codes from your Google Authenticator app.

 ## Authme Web